 21 Jan – 7 Feb 2021, 12 – 9pm daily, Orchard Road (Mandarin Gallery)

 Launched during Singapore Art Week 2020, Art Encounters is a presentation series capturing the art- making process within three 20ft repurposed shipping containers.
-Functioning as a mobile studio, gallery and public engagement space, the containers will move to unique sites every few months.
-Every rotation of Art Encounters will uncover new opportunities for integrating art into aspects of local life.
+Functioning as a mobile studio, gallery and public engagement space, the containers move to a unique site each quarter.
+Every rotation of Art Encounters uncovers new opportunities for integrating art into aspects of local life.

-At each site, an artist will be commissioned to create artwork inside the containers, allowing full visibility into the fascinating art-making process.
-Visitors may engage in conversation with the artist to learn about their inspiration, techniques, and perspectives.
-The completed artwork will remain on display for a few months, enriched by dialogues and responses from the community around the art site and from the general public.
+At each site, an artist will be commissioned to create an artwork inside the containers, allowing full visibility into the fascinating art-making process.
+Visitors may engage in conversation with the artist to learn about their inspiration, techniques and perspectives.
+The completed artwork will remain on display for several months, enriched by workshops and responses from the community around the art site and from the general public.

 Art Encounters is presented by Art Outreach Singapore, in partnership with Singapore Tourism Board.

 For the Singapore Art Week 2021 edition, local tech artist Eugene Soh was commissioned to design an Augmented Reality (AR) installation that invited visitors to playfully explore a time of introspection we've emerged out of, using motion sensors and facial capture technology.
 Traditionally used to supplement a physical exhibition, or experienced by individuals through their mobile screens, AR here has been transformed into an immersive, standalone experience that brings people together to interact with art.

 In doing so, Soh's work galvanised the power of technology not only manifest our innermost states and wild imaginations, but connect us to each other.

 In a time of extended isolation that has compelled us to look inward, we may find ourselves